 - Accelerates leads into sales opportunities

-- Closes sales opportunities into clients
+- Closes sales opportunities to clients

 Buyer personas help your business obtain more than just any clients or revenue sources, but the exact kind of clients and revenue sources you want.

-Personas help to create the educational thought-leadership content that appeals to ideal buyers.
+Personas help to create educational thought-leadership content that appeals to ideal buyers.
 Personas can help your content grab ideal visitors by their virtual shirt collar while they are skimming search engine results or social media online.